lucidworks/lucene-solr/README.md

 - *IntelliJ* - `ant idea` (See [this](https://cwiki.apache.org/confluence/display/lucene/HowtoConfigureIntelliJ) for details)
 - *Netbeans* - `ant netbeans` (See [this](https://cwiki.apache.org/confluence/display/lucene/HowtoConfigureNetbeans) for details)

-### Gradle build and IDE support

-- *IntelliJ* - IntelliJ idea can import the project out of the box.
-               Code formatting conventions should be manually adjusted.
-- *Eclipse*  - Not tested.
-- *Netbeans* - Not tested.

 ## Running Tests